 You should make sure that whenever you are engaged in a project involving the construction of scaffolding that you follow those standards set forth by OSHA to ensure the safety of those working on the project and prevent, to the extent possible, any serious injuries or death as a result of an improperly installed scaffold.
 Look also to work with an experienced insurance advisor for the availability of those coverage options that can be used to mitigate your risk exposure and protect your financial resources.

-While there isn’t a guaranteed way to prevent scaffolding accidents from occurring, you can make sure that you and your employees are properly trained and protected in case these types of accidents occur.
-Don’t leave your company at risk and contact the largest insurance broker of scaffold risks in the country at Allied Insurance Brokers.
+While there isn’t a guaranteed way to prevent all hazards from turning into potential accidents, you can make sure that you and your employees are properly trained and protected.
+Don’t leave your company at risk and contact the largest insurance broker of scaffold hazards in the country at Allied Insurance Brokers.
 With over 30 years of experience, the Allied team is able to help you minimize your company’s vulnerabilities and protect your bottom line.
 Contact Allied Insurance today, and discover what they can do for you!

 *Allied does not deem this list as a complete and thorough listing of all scaffold safety issues and solutions, and does not recommend it be primarily relied on .
 It only highlights some common issues and resolutions.
 For a thorough overview, please contact Allied’s Risk Engineering Division.